 2. They view the team as their vehicle towards success and empower them sufficiently.

 A commercial manager knows that the way to success is to empower their team.
-Commercial managers are exceptional communicators who maximise effectiveness and lead by example rather than force their authority on people.
+Commercial Managers are invariably exceptional communicators who maximise effectiveness and lead by example rather than force their authority on people.
 Additionally, they are transparent and share information with the team, which also fosters loyalty and engagement with the company mission.

 How to make the grade: Consult with your team on how they would like to be developed, and what might be holding them back.
-Hold regular performance reviews, share information,remove inefficiencies, automate tasks where possible, and always have an open-door policy to ensure any issues are dealt with promptly before they impact the team.
+Hold regular performance reviews, share information,remove inefficiencies, automate tasks where possible, and always have an open-door policy to ensure any issues are dealt with promptly before they potentially impact the team.

 3. They keep abreast of the Industry.